13 Things You Should Never Pour Down the Drain

 Everything from olive oil to egg shells can lead to expensive plumbing repairs.

-While you might be tempted to rinse that greasy pan right after cooking some bacon, sausage, or steak, doing so can cause serious plumbing issues down the line.
+Although you might be tempted to rinse that greasy pan right after cooking some bacon, sausage, or steak, doing so can cause serious plumbing issues down the line.

 "The problem is that the water and grease cool as [they] move through the pipes and solidify, attracting other debris and creating a blockage," explains Arizona-based plumber Mark Stevens with Forrest Anderson Plumbing and Air Conditioning.
 Instead, he recommends pouring the grease into a can or jar, allowing it to cool, and then disposing of it in the trash can.